Meet the Maternity Team

 Student Midwives

 They are on a structured training programme affiliated with a university for three years.
-You may see University of Northampton or Bedfordshire student Midwives who wear either a grey tunic with blue piping or a white tunic with red.
+You may see student Midwives from different universities wearing some of the uniforms shown.
 They work under the guidance of your Midwife.
 Around half of the students’ training is carried out at university and half in the clinical environment.

 Doctors